NOSE.

 Cephalic trim

 The lower lateral cartilages are often too wide vertically.
 Removing a measured strip from the upper (cephalic) margin narrows them and reduces bulk.
-I always preserve at least 6–8mm of cartilage width to maintain structural support — over-resection is the most common cause of pinched tips and nasal valve collapse in revision cases.
+I always preserve at least 6 to 8mm of cartilage width to maintain structural support.
+Over-resection is the most common cause of pinched tips and nasal valve collapse in revision cases.

 Dome-binding sutures

 Sutures placed between the domes of the lower lateral cartilages bring them together, narrowing the tip and increasing definition.
-This is a controlled, reversible technique — I can adjust tension intraoperatively to achieve the exact degree of refinement you want.
+This is a controlled, reversible technique, so I can adjust tension intraoperatively to achieve the exact degree of refinement you want.

 Lateral crural strut grafts